 The SEED Awards for Entrepreneurship in Sustainable Development is an annual awards scheme designed to find the most promising, innovative and locally led start-up social and environmental enterprises in countries with developing and emerging economies.
 An international jury of experts selects enterprises which have the potential to make real improvements in poverty eradication and environmental sustainability while contributing to a greener economy.

 About the SEED Awards 2015

 Do you have an entrepreneurial and innovative idea that is locally-driven and has potential to contribute significantly to sustainable development in countries with developing or transition economies?

-If you meet SEED’s eligibility criteria, you can apply now for the 2014 SEED Awards for entrepreneurship in sustainable development, including the 2014 SEED Gender Equality Awards and the 2014 SEED Low Carbon Awards.
+If you meet SEED’s eligibility criteria, you will be able to apply for the 2015 SEED Awards for entrepreneurship in sustainable development, which are due to be opened in February 2015.